ynux/snowflake_datavault/README.md

 From here on, it's only a plan.

-9. Create link metadata, manually
+9. Create link metadata, manually.
+As a simplification, only links connecting two hubs are expected, without own data (no link satellites).
 9. Create links
 10. Create load hubs statements
 11. Create load links statements